 Winning the coin toss is very important as the winning captain can give his team a huge advantage before the match has even started.
 We will take a look at some of these below.

-The Importance Varies Depending on the Format Being Played
+The Importance of the Toss Varies Depending on the Cricket Format

-- T20: In twenty over cricket, the coin toss isn’t as important as the weather and pitch conditions often remain the same throughout the duration of the match.
+- T20 Cricket: In twenty over cricket, the coin toss isn’t as important as the weather and pitch conditions often remain the same throughout the duration of the match.
 Coin toss winners often choose to bowl first now as the dew that falls later on in the game often helps the team that is batting last.
 This is because the bowlers will struggle to grip a wet ball.
+That being said, IPL toss prediction is still a fair bit of fun!

-What is the House Edge with This Type of Prediction?
+What is the House Edge with Toss Predictions?

-Most bookmakers will provide odds of around 1.90 for either team winning the toss.
+Most bookmakers will provide toss prediction odds of around 1.90 for either team winning the toss.
 There are some that will offer lower odds of around 1.80.

 As this is a 50/50 scenario, the maths we need to do is pretty easy.
 We will theoretically end up winning 90 half of the time and losing 100 the other half of the time.
 This will give us a 5% loss our bet.